the-mason-jar/the-mason-jar/cocktails/the-bloody-mary/mary-sweet.md

 Mix Preparation
 -----------
 * Puree watermelon and sugar in blender.
-* (Optional) Strain into a bowl or jar through sieve, pressing with a rubber spatula; discard solids.
+* (Optional if you want a thinner consistency.)
+Strain into a bowl or jar through sieve, pressing with a rubber spatula; discard solids.
 * Stir in tomato juice, salt, Worcestershire sauce, and hot sauce.
 * Season with pepper and celery salt.
 * Stir or shake well and prepare to serve.